Important resource or an email scammer’s dream?

 - Site errors: These can have a devastating impact on your website’s performance.
 Any errors on the page send signals to search engines that your site is not trustworthy and will not receive a priority listing spot.

 - Indexed status: This process adds web pages to a Google search.
 Depending upon which meta tags you use, Google crawls and indexes your pages.
-You want your report to show that the number of pages crawled is relatively equal to the number indexed.
+You want your report to show the that number of pages crawled is relatively equal to the number indexed.

 - Page speed: Users are impatient, and search engines know this.
 Even a fraction of a second can impact conversion rate.